SyaharaniSalsabilla/chocolate-sales-sql-analysis/README.md

 - Key Columns: Date, Product, Country, Sales Person, Amount, Boxes Shipped

 ## 🧠 SQL Analysis
 * Monthly Sales Trend

-Tujuan:
+Objective:
-Menganalisis tren penjualan dari waktu ke waktu untuk mengidentifikasi pola pertumbuhan dan musim penjualan.
+To analyze sales trends over time in order to identify growth patterns and seasonal fluctuations.

 Insight:
-Penjualan menunjukkan tren meningkat pada beberapa bulan tertentu, mengindikasikan adanya pola musiman yang dapat dimanfaatkan untuk strategi promosi.
+Sales show an upward trend during specific months, indicating the presence of seasonal patterns that can be leveraged for targeted promotional strategies.

 * Top Products by Revenue

-Tujuan:
+Objective:
-Mengidentifikasi produk dengan kontribusi revenue tertinggi.
+To identify products that contribute the highest share of total revenue.

 Insight:
-Beberapa produk memberikan kontribusi signifikan terhadap total revenue, sehingga layak menjadi fokus utama pemasaran.
+A small number of products account for a significant portion of total revenue, making them strong candidates for focused marketing and inventory prioritization.

 * Revenue by Country

-Tujuan:
+Objective:
-Menentukan market utama berdasarkan kontribusi revenue.
+To determine key markets based on revenue contribution.

 Insight:
-Satu atau dua negara mendominasi total penjualan, menunjukkan potensi ekspansi atau optimalisasi market tersebut.
+One or two countries dominate overall sales, highlighting opportunities for market expansion or further optimization in these regions.

 * Top Sales Person

-Tujuan:
+Objective:
-Mengevaluasi performa sales person untuk benchmarking dan reward.
+To evaluate individual sales performance for benchmarking and incentive planning.

 Insight:
-Perbedaan performa antar sales person cukup signifikan, sehingga dapat digunakan sebagai dasar evaluasi dan pelatihan.
+There are noticeable performance differences among sales personnel, which can serve as a basis for performance evaluation, training, and reward programs.

 * Product Efficiency

-Tujuan:
+Objective:
-Menilai efisiensi produk berdasarkan revenue per box.
+To assess product efficiency by analyzing revenue generated per box shipped.

 Insight:
-Produk dengan volume pengiriman kecil dapat menghasilkan revenue lebih tinggi per unit, menandakan potensi produk premium.
+Some products generate higher revenue per unit despite lower shipment volumes, indicating strong potential for premium positioning.

 * KPI Summary

-Tujuan:
+Objective:
-Memberikan gambaran singkat performa bisnis secara keseluruhan.
+To provide a high-level overview of overall business performance.

 Insight:
-KPI menunjukkan performa bisnis yang stabil dan dapat dijadikan baseline untuk target berikutnya.
+Key performance indicators reflect stable business performance and can be used as a baseline for setting future targets.

 ## 📊 Tableau Dashboard